ArctosDB/documentation-wiki/_how_to/How_to_Delete_Agents.markdown

 ---
 title: How To Delete an Agent
 layout: default_toc
-author: Teresa J. Mayfield-Meyer, ArctosDB
+authors: Teresa J. Mayfield-Meyer, ArctosDB
-date: 2023-06-28
+date_updated: 2023-06-28
 ---

 This document is outdated.
 Agents cannot be deleted.